7/15/2020 - 8/16/2020

 If injury is life threatening and requires emergency medical treatment, call 911, then please call Benefits Coordinator at 972.479.9078.

 If injury requires minor medical treatment, the employee can go to the medical provider of his/her choice that accepts workers' compensation insurance.
-For a list of providers, please call 1-833-294-0969.

 Please email the completed First Report of Injury or Illness Packet to or fax to 972-942-0474.